-15 Gift Ideas For Your Sagittarius Bestie
+19 Amazing Gift Ideas For Your Sagittarius Bestie

-Get ready for a fiery and flirtatious wrap-up to the year — Sag season is officially upon us.
-Right now, you're likely on the lookout for a gift to give your Sagittarius besties on the holidays or for their birthdays.
-Heads up: That may be tougher than you think.
+Not that we expected anything less, but 2020 is poised to go out with a bang — why?
+Two words: Sagittarius season.
+And even though we've found ourselves smack dab in the middle of Cyber Week sale mayday, you're likely on the lookout for a gift that really goes above and beyond for your the Sag(es) in your life.

-"Your Sag BFF is a free thinker, globe trotter, and philosophical person — which is why gifting them a gift is hard," astrology expert Lisa Stardust tells Refinery29.
-"Not only will they tell you if they don’t like it, due to their blunt nature, but they require a present that speaks to their freedom loving nature."
+"Sagittariuses are known for their free spirit, mindfulness, and positive vibes, which is why they’ll love gifts with bright colors and meaning," astro expert Lisa Stardust tells Refinery29.
+"The archer is fun and full of surprises, but due to their blunt nature, they require a present that speaks to their independent, headstrong qualities."

 Luckily, you've come to the right place.
-We've rounded up 14 gift ideas that any Sagittarius would be thrilled to receive.
-And, lucky for the gift-givers out there, the optimistic Archer isn't afraid to let their emotions show.
+We've rounded up 19 gift ideas that any Sagittarius would be thrilled to receive.
+(We even consulted with the R29 Shopping Team's resident fashion guru/fellow Sag, Emily Ruane, on a handful of A+ additions.)
+Plus, lucky for the gift-givers out there, the optimistic Archer isn't afraid to let their emotions show.
 Translation: When you nail it, they'll make sure you hear how happy and grateful they are.
 Score.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.